thomasjbradley/markbot/README.md

 - `ignoreCommitEmails` — (array) the list of email addresses to ignore when counting commits.

-You should probably leave this setting alone unless you choose to host your own copy of Learn the Web’s Progressbot.
+You should probably leave this setting alone unless you choose to host your own copy of Learn the Web’s Progressinator.

-- `progressbotApi` — (string) the URL to the Progressbot instance hosted on Learn the Web.
+- `progressinatorApi` — (string) the URL to the Progressinator instance hosted on Learn the Web.

 #### 3. Passcode hashing & embedding